Foster carer support and resources

-Eligibility for financial support under this policy does not influence eligibility for continuation of the Teenage Education Payment (TEP) instalments, which should be assessed separately using the Teenage Education Payment Guidelines.
+Eligibility for this payment does not influence eligibility for continuation of the Teenage Education Payment (TEP) which is assessed separately using the Teenage Education Payment Guidelines.

 Financial support for families who adopt

 Carers often see adoption as a way of making a lifelong emotional and practical commitment to a child.
-New adoptive parents may be eligible for financial support including the Out-Of-Home Care (OOHC) Adoption Annual Payment and the Adoption Transition Support Payment.
+New adoptive parents may be eligible for financial support including the OOHC Adoption Allowance (means-tested).

 2. Financial assistance from the Australian government

 Depending on your circumstances, you may be eligible for support from the Department of Human Services which deliver a range of Australian Government benefits and concessions to the general community.

 The main ones that may be available to you as a carer of a child in out-of-home care are summarised in this section.
 For information about the full range of Australian Government help available, including payment rates and eligibility criteria.
 Check the Human Services website’s Carers section and Indigenous Australians section for more information.